lavrenovpro/lavrenovpro/README.md

 Java Developer

 ### About
 Java Developer with 7 years of commercial experience, working in teams ranging from 2 to 10 members, both remotely and on-site.
-Have 17+ years of overall IT experience, including Cisco network enginering and VMware virtualization.
+Have 17+ years of overall IT experience, including Cisco network engineering and VMware virtualization.

 ### Skills
 **Languages:** Java, Kotlin, Python, TypeScript, Go, SQL,<br>